1 Language Models: What and Why

 Anyone who hasn’t been living under a rock in the last few years (late 2010s to early 2020s) has been bombarded with examples of seemingly magical content produced by new Artificial Intelligence (AI) models.
 Full novels written by AI; poems specifically generated to copy a specific author’s style; Chatbots that act indistinguishably from a human being.
 The list goes on.

-The names of such models may sound familiar to those with technical bent: GPT, GPT-2, BERT, GPT-3, ChatGPT, and so on.
+The names of such models may sound familiar to those with a technical bent: GPT, GPT-2, BERT, GPT-3, ChatGPT, and so on.

 These are called Large Language Models (LLMs) and they have only grown more powerful and more expressive over time, being trained on ever larger amounts of data and applying techniques discovered by researchers in academia and in companies such as Google, Meta, and Microsoft.